ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 Create a Angle Plot object.

 * **Parameters:**
-  - name: Name of the plot
+  - name: Name of the plot.
-  - id: ID for the plot
+  - id: ID for the plot.
   - scope_entire_model: If true, then the scope of this plot is the entire model.
 If not, then set to false and use the data_scope to specify a sub scope.
-  - data_scope: Object(s) defining the scope for which data is computed and returned
+  - data_scope: Object(s) defining the scope for which data is computed and returned.

     &nbsp;&nbsp; Applicable are: Element Set, Oriented Selection Set, Modeling Ply, Sampling Point
   - show_on_solids: True or False (default).
 Whether to show the results on the shell or solid model (if present).